kekse1/count.php/README.md

 ### Per-host config overwrite
 The per-host configuration allows a _sub-set_ of settings (look at the `CONFIG_STATIC` const array) to 'overwrite' the default configuration (see `DEFAULTS`).
-And they're just 'shifted', which makes it very efficient, and even very easy to unloaded again.
+And they're just 'shifted', which makes it very efficient, and even very easy to unload again.
 So, they are **differences** to apply if this host with the `%` file is selected.

 They get automatically loaded (if the file exists - usually a `%`-prefixed JSON object{} in the `PATH` directory, beneath the other host files/directories).